Energy landscapes of combinatorial optimization in Ising machines: Introduction

 \section{Introduction}

 Recent years have seen an increasing interest in using classical and quantum Ising machines (IM) for solving combinatorial optimization problems relevant for fundamental research and industrial applications \cite{mohseni2022}.
 Most of these devices rely on algorithms and physical principles implementing heuristic local search routines, e.g. discrete Monte-Carlo (MC) sampling (simulated annealing, parallel tempering) or noisy/chaotic continuous dynamics.
 Examples of the former are memristive crossbar arrays employed to efficiently perform vector-matrix multiplication \cite{mahmoodi2019, cai2020}, or digital ASIC annealers \cite{aramon2019}.
 The latter versions of IMs include coherent Ising machines, oscillator networks, quantum annealers, and others \cite{peng2008, borders2019, mallick2020, goto2021}.
-The main attraction for the use of IM is the match of algorithm operations with their physical implementations, which offers to reduce the exponential scaling (polynomially or by a prefactor) of time-to-solution and/or energy-to-solution metrics for the hardest problems to date.
+The main attraction for the use of IM is the intrinsic compatibility of the algorithm operations with their physical implementations, which offers reducing time-to-solution and/or energy-to-solution metrics polynomially, or by a significant pre-factor \cite{hamerly2019, patel2020, leleu2021scaling, kowalsky2022}.

 In this context, there are several outstanding challenges faced by IMs on both algorithmic and hardware levels, resulting in strong compromises being adopted in their practical deployment.
 One and possibly the most important difficulty concerns their application to practically interesting (large) problem sizes.
 The support of only second-order couplings of ``spins'', together with connectivity topology constraints (e.g. the chimera graph~\cite{konz2021}) results in the introduction of multiple auxiliary variables in order to either avoid higher-order terms, or reach necessary levels of sparsity.
 The added new variables can scale super-linearly in the number of original variables, not only further challenging the scaling to large problems, but also increasing the search space and modifying the optimization energy landscape.
-As a result, IMs can be limited to smaller-scale problems, and even these can become harder than their native formulation \cite{valiante2021, hizzani2023} due to the worsened landscape geometry.
+As a result, IMs can be limited to smaller-scale problems, and even these can become harder than their native formulation \cite{perdomo2019, valiante2021, hizzani2023, bybee2023} due to the worsened landscape geometry.